What is the Hoover Index?

 1. Population independence

 An income inequality metric should not be based on the assumption that the economy has a large population or a small population.
 It means that the inequality metric should not rely on the size of the population.
-Therefore, an economy with only a small population should not be viewed as more than equal to an economy that has a large population.
+Therefore, an economy with only a small population should not be viewed as more equal than an economy that has a large population.

 2. Transfer principle

 Also known as Pigou-Dalton, this principle requires that if income is transferred from the rich and given to a poor person, the measured level of inequality should not increase.
-Rather, the inequality should decrease since there has been an action to reduce to reduce the inequality and move towards a perfectly equal society.
+Rather, the inequality should decrease since there has been an action to reduce to reduce the inequality and move toward a perfectly equal society.

 This assumption states that the metric should not depend on the specific individuals in the economy but on the distribution of income.
-For example, if an economy has two people, Person A and B, and they hold 70% and 30% of the wealth, respectively, the inequality metric should be same regardless of whether it is Person A who has 30%.
+For example, if an economy has two people, Person A and B, and they hold 70% and 30% of the wealth, respectively, the inequality metric should be same regardless of whether it is Person A or B who has 30%.
 Therefore, the metric should not depend on who the particular people in the economy are, but how the income is distributed.

 How the Hoover Index is Calculated

-On a graph, the Hoover Index is equivalent to the longest vertical distance between the Lorenz Curve and the 45-degree line representing perfect equality line.
+On a graph, the Hoover Index is equivalent to the longest vertical distance between the Lorenz Curve and the 45-degree line representing the perfect equality line.
 The value of the Hoover index shows an estimate of the share of the total community income that needs to be transferred from the households that are above the mean to the households that are ranked below the mean in order to achieve equality in income distribution.
 The relationship can be graphically represented on a graph as follows: